 - 1-1/4 cups heavy whipping cream

-- Place egg whites in a large bowl; let stand at room temperature 30 minutes.
-Meanwhile, line a baking sheet with parchment paper; draw a 10-in. circle on paper.
+- Place egg whites in a large bowl.
+Line a baking sheet with parchment; draw a 10-in. circle on paper.
 Invert paper.

 - Preheat oven to 300°.
 Add cream of tartar to egg whites; beat on medium speed until soft peaks form.
 Gradually add sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until stiff glossy peaks form.
 Fold in cornstarch and lemon juice.

 - Spoon meringue onto prepared pan; with the back of a spoon, shape into a 10-in. circle, forming a shallow well in the center.
-Bake 45-55 minutes or until meringue is set and dry.
+Bake until meringue is set and dry, 45-55 minutes.
 Turn off oven (do not open oven door); leave meringue in oven 1 hour.
 Remove from oven; cool completely on baking sheet.

 - To serve, toss berries with 1/4 cup sugar in a small bowl; let stand 10 minutes.
 Meanwhile, in a large bowl, beat cream until it begins to thicken.
 Add remaining sugar; beat until soft peaks form.

-- Remove meringue from parchment paper; place on a serving plate.
+- Remove meringue from parchment; place on a serving plate.
 Spoon whipped cream over top, forming a slight well in the center.
 Top with berries.
-Yield: 12 servings.